ux-capture/ux-capture/packages/react-ux-capture/README.md

 ## `<UXCapture />`

-This React component is a wrapper for `<UXCaptureCreate />` and `<UXCaptureStartView />`, along with NewRelic logging instrumentation in the onMark and onMeasure callbacks for the View.
+This React component is a wrapper for `<UXCaptureCreate />` and `<UXCaptureStartView />`, along with NewRelic logging instrumentation in the `onMark` and `onMeasure` callbacks for the `View`.
 This should only ever be used once per page load.

 Usage: